-Very often, my breakfast includes slices of warm baked sweet potato with pecans, walnuts, sliced dates, and warmed frozen fruit such as blueberries.
-If fresh fruits are in season, I will have those instead of frozen.
+My breakfast often includes slices of warm baked sweet potato with pecans, walnuts, sliced dates, and warmed frozen fruit such as blueberries.
+If fresh fruits are in season, I will have those instead of frozen ones.

 When I trim vegetables, or some of them start to go soft, I simmer them with filtered water to create a delicious herbed vegetable broth.
 Strain it through a sieve and keep it in the refrigerator for a few days.
 You can use the aromatic broth to steam or saute vegetables.

 My grocery basket usually includes only fresh fruit and vegetables.
 I drink a glass of filtered water with fresh lemon every morning.